SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Once you have read in your configuration data, you are ready to add the Hystrix commands to the dependency injection container, thereby making them available for injection in your application.
 There are several Steeltoe extension methods available to help.

-> Note: Adding your commands to the container is not required.
+>NOTE: Adding your commands to the container is not required.
 You can create them at any point in your application.

 To make your Hystrix commands injectable, use the `AddHystrixCommand()` extension methods provided by Steeltoe in the `ConfigureServices()` method of the `Startup` class, as shown in the following example: